 There are established risk assessment and incident reporting processes.
-These are supported by framework risk assessments for 'office work', 'office work at home' and for 'site visits', which are available to all officers on the council's intranet.
-In addition there are a range of information sheets, and incident reporting formed part of the year's management development training.
+These are supported by framework risk assessments for 'office work', 'office work at home' 'site visits', 'driving at work', and 'attendance at exhibitions'.
+These are available to all officers on the council's intranet.
+In addition there are a range of information sheets.